 Example: Multicultural Affairs staff identify a need to further develop students' appreciation of cultural and human differences (learning outcome).
 The staff determines the specific knowledge about, and attitude toward, diversity they hope to impact (learning objectives), determines what evidence they would need to indicate the objectives were met (assessment method), then designs a program that will impact the desired learning.

 PRACTICE-TO-OUTCOME ASSESSMENT: identifying an existing learning experience, designing and implementing an assessment plan to find out what students are learning, then determining which learning outcomes were impacted

-Example: The Student Government advisor has been informally observing for some time how much growth is occuring in the members of the student senate over the course of their term in office.
+Example: The Student Government advisor has been informally observing for some time how much growth is occurring in the members of the student senate over the course of their term in office.
 She is interested in exploring in more detail what learning is actually taking place, and being able to document that learning.
-She develops and implements a plan to assess students' leadership skills at the beginning and end of their officer terms, then uses the data to determine where growth occured, which learning outcomes were impacted, and possible strategies to enhance the student senator experience.
+She develops and implements a plan to assess students' leadership skills at the beginning and end of their officer terms, then uses the data to determine where growth occurred, which learning outcomes were impacted, and possible strategies to enhance the student senator experience.

 FORMATIVE ASSESSMENT: assessment conducted and used during a learning experience; purpose is to provide feedback and improve learning along the way

 Example: Resident Assistants complete a training program in August to develop the skills needed for the position.
 In November, the professional staff conduct an inservice to assess current skill levels and determine additional training needs.
 A spring training is then designed to meet those training needs.